-Categories give WordPress blogs and bizblogs structure.
+Categories give WordPress blogs structure.
 Everything from what content shows up on what page to searching for specific content on a site is determined by categories and how they’re used.
 Every WordPress post has at least one category, and you can create as many categories and subcategories as you want while a single post can be included in multiple categories.
 A blog without categories would be one, long, undifferentiated stream of posts with no way to group similar topics.
 Given everything that depends on categories, it pays to create and use them carefully.

 Know thy content